-This Ham with Spiced Brown Sugar Pineapple Glaze will steer you away from cloyingly sweet and overly clove-y ham this year.
-The easy-to-make, slightly spicy glaze is a tasty alternative to the syrupy coating you might be used to.
+Ham with Spiced Brown Sugar Pineapple Glaze is an easy recipe of cured ham roasted in a sweet mustard rub before being basted in a perfectly spiced brown sugar and pineapple sauce.
+The is tasty alternative to the syrupy glaze you’ve come to know.
 By using a fully cooked ham, your entree is on the table in less time too.

 The ham we’re using for this recipe shouldn’t be confused with the cold cuts or steaks sold in the deli section.
 This recipe also isn’t interchangeable with a fresh ham, which would take many more hours to cook.

-Avoid spiral sliced hams as well.
-We want a piece of meat that is intact and not already cut into.
-The more cuts in the meat before we start doing our thing, the more it will dry out.
+Avoid spiral cut ham as well.
+You don’t want a sliced ham because the more cuts in the meat before we start doing our thing, the more it will dry out.

-A good ratio to remember when shopping for this recipe is 8 ounces pre-cooked weight per person.
-Remember that food loses volume when cooked, so you’re going to end up with less weight post-cooking.
+A good ham ratio to remember when shopping for your holiday dinner is 8 ounces pre-cooked weight per person.
+Remember that food loses volume when cooked, so you’re going to end up with less weight after cooking it.
 So, if you are expecting 6 guests, buy a ham that weighs 3 pounds.
 The reality is that there are very few hams that weigh less than 5 pounds.
 Those that are won’t take as long to reheat, but they also won’t leave you with leftovers.
-I’m of the very strong opinion that if I’m going to go to the effort of preparing a ham, I’m going to be able to eat it (and transform it) for a couple of meals.

 Half-hams usually range in size from 7-12 pounds.
 Any ham that is 14 pounds or heavier is a whole ham.

-I purchase a 10-pound ham every time I make this recipe.
-It leaves me with plenty of leftovers for 2 days of dinners, a quiche or two, and maybe a couple of omelets.
+A 10-pound ham will give you plenty of leftovers for 2 days of dinners, a quiche or two, and maybe a couple of omelets.

-The meat warms in a roasting pan.
-The brown sugar and pineapple glaze you will make in a saucepot.
-Too easy, right?
+You need a large roasting pan to cook the ham in.
+The brown sugar and pineapple glaze you will make in a saucepan.

 Before you begin anything, lower the rack in your oven to the lower third section of the oven.
-This will keep the ham from being too close to the heating element.
+This will keep the meat from being too close to the heating element.

 As with the brown sugar, the mustard is swappable.
-Instead of using dijon mustard, you can use prepared yellow mustard, spicy brown mustard, coarse grain mustard, or honey mustard.
+Instead of using dijon mustard, you can use prepared yellow mustard, spicy brown mustard, coarse, grainy mustards, or honey mustard.
 Each will give the ham its own unique flavor.
-The only mustards to steer clear of are hot (Asian) mustard and horseradish mustard.
-Their flavors won’t complement this recipe.

-Add the mustard to a small mixing bowl and stir in 1/2 cup of the spiced brown sugar.
-The remaining brown sugar mix will go into making our pineapple glaze later.
+Add the mustard to a separate small mixing bowl and stir in 1/2 cup of the spiced brown sugar.
+The remaining brown sugar mix will go into making pineapple glaze later.
 Combine the mustard and sugar until it resembles a thick paste.
 If it’s crumbly, pour in a small amount of the pineapple juice.
-Since we need to spread it on the ham, it should be the consistency of ketchup or mustard, actually.
+It should be the consistency of ketchup or mustard.

-Now, if you have some aversion to pineapple juice, you can replace it with a juice you do like.
-Granted, it will no longer be a “Spiced Brown Sugar Pineapple-Glazed” ham, but if you choose the right juice, it’ll still taste great.
+You can replace the sweet pineapple juice in this recipe with another juice you prefer.
+It ceases to be a “Spiced Brown Sugar Pineapple-Glazed,” but if you choose the right juice, it’ll still taste great.

 Complementary juices are: